TRANSPARENCY REPORT

 Takedown requests regarding copyright infringement

-In the Transparency Report of 2013 BIT has published data about received and processed notice-and-takedown-requests for allegedly infringement of copyright.
-The numbers for this and prior years can be found below.
+In the Transparency Report of 2013 BIT has published data about received and processed notice-and-takedown requests for allegedly infringement of copyright.
+The numbers for the past five years can be found in the table below.

 Takedown requests regarding copyright infringement